Rethinking Reward Signals in Video GRPO: When Scores Become Targets: Experiment

-\textbf{Self-Pace of Reward Model.} We instantiate our progressive co-evolving design as a three-stage reward framework.
-Stage I optimizes visual quality, Stage II jointly optimizes visual quality and temporal consistency, and Stage III further incorporates text–video alignment.
-Following recent surveys on prompt engineering~\cite{yang2025self,liu2025improving,deng2025boosting}, we adopt progressive prompt design to gradually strengthen the reward capacity of Qwen models, akin to curriculum learning.
-Detailed prompt configurations are provided in the supplementary material.

-\textbf{Quantitative Evaluation} and \textbf{Ablation Study.} We configure the sampling steps to 50 for Wan2.1-T2V-1.3B and Wan2.1-T2V-14B, with a resolution of \(480 \times 832 \times 53\).
-For HunyuanVideo-T2V, we adopt 30 sampling steps under the same resolution setting.
+\textbf{Inference.} For Wan2.1-T2V-1.3B and Wan2.1-T2V-14B, we configure 50 sampling steps with a resolution of \(480 \times 832 \times 53\) (H\(\times\)W\(\times\)T) at 16 fps.
+For Hunyuan Video-T2V, we adopt 30 sampling steps under the same resolution setting.

-\textbf{Reward Model Preference Analyses.} We randomly sampled \textit{2k} real-world videos with captions from the iStock dataset, grouped them into \textit{10–20} clusters using the UMT5~\cite{raffel2020exploring} encoder, and scored each video with both VideoAlign and Qwen2.5VL-72B.
-Then, we computed the mean score and coefficient of variation $\kappa$ within each cluster to quantify evaluation consistency.
+\textbf{Coefficient of Variation.} The coefficient of variation is a normalized measure of dispersion, defined as the ratio of the standard deviation to the mean of a dataset.
+Unlike raw variance or standard deviation, it provides a scale-independent metric, making it suitable for comparing variability across datasets with different units or magnitudes.
+A lower coefficient of variation indicates that the data points are relatively consistent around the mean, while a higher value suggests greater relative variability.
+This metric is widely used in statistics and experimental analysis to assess stability, reliability, and the degree of heterogeneity in observations.